Arlind-dev/dotfiles/README.md

 ### Medium Priority

 - Integrate dotfiles for common tools such as Zsh, Git, Neovim, Tmux, and others.
-- Configure Standalone Home Manager for both the nixos and root user.
+- Configure Standalone Home Manager for both the `nixos` and `root` user.

 ### Low Priority

-- Enhance the script by adding additional validation checks for if virtualization is enabled on your CPU.
+- Enhance the script by adding additional validation checks to see if virtualization is enabled on your CPU.

 ## Installing My NixOS on WSL

-1. **Install WSL**
+1. **Run the Setup Script**

-   Open PowerShell as Admin and run:
+   Open PowerShell and run:

    ```PowerShell
    Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/Arlind-dev/dotfiles/main/Windows/setup-wsl.ps1").Content
    ```

+   The script will check if it is running with administrative privileges and will restart itself with elevated permissions if necessary.

 2. **Launch WSL:**